 obsession with photography quickly turned career oriented, as I felt major pressure my senior year of high school to “know what I wanted to be when I grew up”.
 I decided then that I wanted to be a photographer.
 My original dream was to work for National Geographic and travel the word, but got sidelined when I realized that I want to be a super involved wife and mama.
 Although I still think there will be a time and a place for that!

 Fast forward more than a decade, and I’m still waiting to grow up.
 Does anyone else feel forever eighteen?

-In recent years, I had several heartbreaking and challenging experiences that prompted some serious soul searching.
+In recent years, I had several heartbreaking and challenging experiences that prompted some serious soul searching in regards to family and portrait photography.
 Why do I feel so passionate about this?
 Why am I drawn to familial interactions, emotion and milestones?
 I have found that the worth of a photo isn’t necessarily made apparent until that photo is lost forever, or that loved one is gone forever.
 I have experienced both of those aspects of loss recently, and those experiences have shaken me to my core.
-To have the ability to look at a photo of a little boy that is gone forever, but still being able to see that little personality shining back at you makes you realize just how truly fleeting life can be.
-And why we take so many photos to document the people and events in our lives that are so meaningful.
-That is why I do what I do.
-So when our memories fade, or when life’s tragedies strike, we have something to hold on to.
+These defining moments clarified why I do what I do.
+So when our memories fade, or when life’s tragedies strike, we have something tangible and priceless to hold on to.

-I love meeting new people and making new friends.
+As serious as I sound when I talk about all of my life’s passions, the truth is: I talk too much, laugh a lot and have a chocolate addiction.
+I also love meeting new people and making new friends.
 Don’t be shy!
 Send me a message.